sudo97/revector/README.md

+# Re:vector

+This is a starting point of a re:vector.
+It now has the following features:

+- Choose canvas size
+- Draw circles on it
+- Copy as svg text thanks to react-server

-# ReScript / NextJS Starter
+## ReScript / NextJS Starter

 This is a NextJS based template with following setup: